 Ingredients

-In a big bowl, combine the baking soda with the Castile Soap OR the Sal Suds.
+In a big bowl, combine the baking soda with the Castile Magic Soap OR the Sal Suds.
 Mix it with a fork until well blended and no lumps remain.
 Add in the water and mix thoroughly again.
 Add in the vinegar and keep stirring until no lumps remain.
-(If you’re wondering about the vinegar with the soap, check out the video for an explanation!)
 Add additional water if needed until mixture is a pourable consistency.
 Pour the solution into an empty quart bottle, using a funnel.

 To use this, squirt it over the surface and wipe with a damp microfiber cloth.
 Rinse with a wet cloth.

-(And remember: since these ingredients are totally safe and non-toxic, kids can use them, too!
-Hand this bottle over to them and let them scrub away!)
+And best of all, since these ingredients are simple and safe, kids can use them, too!
+Hand this bottle over to them and let them scrub away!

 Do you have a similar solution that will work as a dishwasher detergent?
 I only saw your mixture for handwashing dishes on the dilution chart.
 I would love to have a GIY dishwasher detergent recipe!